All Episodes

 He's got all these uniformed military people standing behind him.

-We're totally out of a rock.
+We're totally out of Iraq.

 Obama said that was excessive.